isabellamarasco/CL-EMANet/README.md

 │   ├── Ablation_CICIDS.sh   # To reproduce ablation study on CIC-IDS from the paper
 │   ├── Ablation_UNSW-NB15.sh# To reproduce ablation study on UNSW-NB15 from the paper
 │   ├── CICIDS.sh            # To reproduce experiment on CIC-IDS from the paper
+│   └── preprocessing.sh     # To reproduce preprocessing on UNSW-NB15 and CIC-IDS from the paper
 │   └── UNSW-NB15.sh         # To reproduce experiment on UNSW-NB15 from the paper
 ├── logs/                    # Training logs will be stored here ├── requirements.txt         # The libraries required and the version used to run the experiments